nus-cs2103-AY2021S2/ip/docs/README.md

 # Duke User Guide

-**Duke** is a desk application to help users keep track of tasks, and make notes.
+**Duke** is a desktop application to help users keep track of tasks, and make notes.
 It functions using a GUI (Graphical User Interface) to help those potential users be at ease while using Duke.

 ## Basic Info